JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/write_game_script.md

 ```

-- `supportedGameVersions` was partially covered [here](choose_game_and_layout.md).
+- `supportedGameVersions` was mostly covered [here](games_versions_layouts_options.md#game-versions).

   - To find the 6-character game ID of your Gamecube/Wii game, open Dolphin and right-click your game on the game list.
 Select Properties.
 The game ID should be on the title bar of the Properties window.

-  - If you use a [constantGameStartAddress](different_dolphin.md#optional-constantgamestartaddress), then maybe the game ID itself won't be useful.
-But often, you'll still want to know the game version, since addresses can easily change between versions.
+The Info tab also has the game ID.

+  - For the record, the game ID is only really needed if you don't have a [constantGameStartAddress](different_dolphin.md#optional-constantgamestartaddress).
+Still, it's easy to find the game ID, and it can be useful for anyone else who wants to use your script.
+Also, if your script supports multiple versions, you can use an `if`-`else` block to compute addresses differently depending on the game ID.

-- `layoutModuleNames` specifies which Lua file(s) have layouts for this game.
-The code above specifies `mygame_layouts.lua`.
-You can also make this a comma-separated list of files, like `{'mygame_layouts', 'mygame_layouts_extra'}`.
+- `layoutModuleNames` specifies which Lua file(s) have layouts for this game, as covered [here](games_versions_layouts_options.md#finding-the-layout-scripts-for-a-particular-game).
+Note that this can be a comma-separated list of files, like `{'mygame_layouts', 'mygame_layouts_extra'}`.

 - `framerate` should be how many frames per second the game runs in.

+  - If your game can run at full speed in Dolphin, you can see the game's framerate in the title bar of most Dolphin versions.

-Currently, this doesn't have a very important use, so it's not a big deal if you get this wrong.
-Most Dolphin or PC games run at 60 or 30.
+  - Most Dolphin or PC games run at 60 or 30 frames per second, though some PC games might vary the framerate.

+  - The framerate currently isn't needed in a lot of layouts.
+One use is to convert between seconds and frames accurately on data-recording layouts, such as F-Zero GX's `kmhRecording`.

-- You can name `MyGame` whatever you want.
-The rest of the script can stay the same.
+- You can name the `MyGame` variable whatever you want.

 ## Write and run a layout